projectsveltos/sveltos/docs/addons/example_flux_sources.md

 Effectively, by defining the `templateResourceRefs` at the beginning of the ClusterProfile we can retrieve the **Sveltos managed clusters** Kubernetes version.
 The information is used at the `policyRefs` definition when we set the __path__ as a template with __if__ statements.

-[^1]: This __ClusterProfile__ allows you to install Flux in your management cluster.
-However, before applying it, ensure your management cluster has labels that match the specified clusterSelector.
+[^1]: The below __ClusterProfile__ allows us to install the Flux Controllers in the **management** cluster.
+However, before applying it, ensure the management cluster has labels that match the specified `clusterSelector`.
 ```yaml
 apiVersion: config.projectsveltos.io/v1beta1
 kind: ClusterProfile